DHEPLab/augmed-api/README.md

 Database migration scripts are managed with [Flask-Alembic](https://flask-alembic.readthedocs.io/en/latest/) under the `src/migrations` folder.

-To modify the schema, use the following commands:
+To modify the schema, use the following commands under the ``src``:
 ```shell
 flask db init  # Only needed the first time to create the migration repository.